mrlynn/lightninghire-support/SETUP.md

 ### Custom Styling

-To match the main Lightning Hire application's styling:
+To match the main LightningHire application's styling:

 1. Update the theme configuration in `src/components/ThemeProvider.js`